-A summary of Toby Cohen’s presentation at Kingsman’s 5th Delhi Sugar Conference
+A summary of Czarnikow’s presentation at Kingsman’s 5th Delhi Sugar Conference in 2011

 The outlook for the global sugar economy does not look good.
 From what I have heard so far at this conference the Indian sugar industry is in a bad place financially.
 But it’s not alone.
 The global sugar economy seems to be in a pretty bad place: It seems as though almost everyone is losing money.